How I Become a Professional Speaker

 So often, people ask me “How did you become a speaker?”
 Sometimes they’re curious about my circuitous and unlikely path from engineer to speaker, and sometimes they want to become a speaker themselves and want the ‘inside scoop’ on how to do it.
 Enough people have asked that I figured it’s worth putting in writing.

 Warning: This is very ‘Maureen-focused!’

-Few kids dream, “I want to be a speaker when I grow up!”
+Not too many kids dream, “I want to be a speaker when I grow up!”
 I didn’t.
 I wanted to be an engineer.
-In 1983, I graduated from the University of Notre Dame with a bachelor’s degree in mechanical engineering (are you doing the math?), and came to Cleveland to work for the NASA Lewis Research Center.
+In 1983, at age 22, I graduated from the University of Notre Dame with a bachelor’s degree in mechanical engineering (are you doing the math?) and came to Cleveland to work for the NASA Lewis Research Center.
 I settled in as a project engineer at the Propulsion Systems Laboratory, a full-scale jet engine research test facility.
 It was my dream job.
 However, there were a few rare opportunities where I was required to make a presentation, usually a technical or a project status update.

 I was awful.
 (Engineers, you may have heard, aren’t known for their verbal communication skills!)
 As a presenter, I was chaotic, fast-talking, nonsensical, and frivolous.
 I tried to be funny and entertaining – delivering a technical talk to a room of engineers.
 I was a train wreck every time.

 I was promoted to manager of the test facility (NOT based on speaking skills, I assure you!), and the frequency of presentations escalated exponentially.
 I had to give budget reviews, maintenance overviews, manpower estimates, research status reports, and construction reviews.
 I presented to my peers, bosses, upper brass of agency, visitors, general public, politicians, and other dignitaries.
 I gave tours of the facility, pep talks to the crew, and pitched future projects to management.
 I gave a zillion presentations — and was still terrible.